Meg Turney

-Megan LeeAnn Turney (born March 12, 1987) is an American streamer, internet personality, cosplayer, glamour model, and vlogger.
-She became an internet personality through her hosting work, formerly with SourceFed and Rooster Teeth's The Know.
+Megan LeeAnn Turney (born March 12, 1987) is an American cosplayer, YouTuber, Twitch streamer, and model.
+Regarding the latter, she often models in glamour or cosplay shoots, and maintains an OnlyFans account.
+She became an internet personality through her hosting work, formerly with SourceFed, as well as Rooster Teeth's The Know.
 She also maintains a personal YouTube channel where she posts vlogs and Let's Play videos and live streams.
-In addition to her work with online media, Turney also cosplays at various conventions, such as Comic-Con.